Shrubs of the Year

 Flowering Shrub of the Year: Sonic Bloom® Weigela

 Old fashioned charm coupled with modern day performance makes the Sonic Bloom series of reblooming weigela an exceptional choice for sunny sites.
-Available in three colors - pink, red, and pearl, a white that ages to pink - these durable, deer resistant plants bloom in late spring, along with other weigela, then after a brief rest, begin to bloom again in mid-summer through frost, no deadheading or trimming required.
+Available in five colors - pink, red, white, pure pink, and yellow foliage with red flowers - these durable, deer resistant plants bloom in late spring, along with other weigela, then after a brief rest, begin to bloom again in mid-summer through frost, no deadheading or trimming required.